tos-kamiya/dvg/README.md

 ## Todo

-- [ ] Replace the example figure in the README with one with the new model.
+- [x] Replace the examples figure in the README with ones with the new model.
 - [ ] Replace wildcard expansion in Windows with one using `win_wildcard`.

 ## Acknowledgements